-We conducted our audit in accordance with the Act on Auditors and Auditing Standards of the Chamber of Auditors of the Czech Republic, which are International Standards on Auditing (ISAs), as amended by the related application clauses.
-Our responsibilities under this law and regulation are further described in the Auditor's Responsibilities for the Audit of the Special Purpose Financial Statements section of our report.
-We are independent of the Company in accordance with the Act on Auditors and the Code of Ethics adopted by the Chamber of Auditors of the Czech Republic and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We conducted our audit in accordance with International Standards on Auditing (ISA).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Special Purpose Financial Statements section of our report.
+We are independent of the Company in accordance with the Act on Statutory Audit No 423/2015 Coll. and on amendments to the Act on Accounting No 431/2002 Coll., as amended by later legislation ("the Act on Statutory Audit") related to ethics, including Auditor's Code of Ethics, that are relevant to our audit of the special purpose financial statements, and we have fulfilled other requirements of these provisions related to ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.